 Tel: (345) 949 7618

-CICS receives no Government funding and relies solely on donations received from individuals and companies, as well as its community volunteers.
 CICS provides a variety of services, including a hospital equipment rental programme, counselling, art therapy and a free educational outreach programme.
-They offer a Charity Voucher Programme which provides patients who qualify, with free pap smear tests or mammograms and men with PSA blood tests (for prostate), mouth and throat cancer screening.
+They offer a Charity Voucher Programme which provides patients who qualify with free pap smear tests and men with PSA blood tests (for prostate), mouth and throat cancer screening.
 Financial assistance is provided to qualified patients.
+CICS receives no Government funding and relies solely on donations and help from its community volunteers.
 Office hours are Monday-Friday 9am-4pm.

 CI Crisis Centre Volunteer Programme

 Volunteers provide support for many of the programmes and services offered by the crisis centre such as our Emergency Shelter and TAYA programme, as well as support for fundraising, running errands and helping at the warehouse.

 Cayman Islands Humane Society

 Volunteers are always needed to work in four areas: the bookstore, thrift shop, animal shelter or in fundraising.
 They operate an excellent second-hand book store (Book Loft) and thrift shop (Claws-It).
 Donations are always needed.